lekhrajdinkar/solution-engineer/01_aws/06_Security/99_more.md

     - EKS,RDS,Aurora,EBS,Lambda,S3
     - ...
 - **perform**
-  - analyzes continuous streams of meta-data generated from your account and network activityusing ML/AI
+  - analyzes continuous streams of meta-data generated from your account and network activity using ML/AI
-  - to detect/discover any security threat
+  - to detect any security threat and un-usual activity
     - **CryptoCurrency attack** :point_left:
-  - Send event-bridge notification
+    - infrastructure deployments in a region that has never been used.

 - fact :dart:
   - **Disabling** the service